 Try not to make assumptions, pay attention, and repeat what they’ve said to show that you are listening.

-Making them feel heard will build trust and goodwill.
+Actively listening will make them feel heard, building trust and goodwill.

 Walk them through your process.
 Show them how their idea fits in using this process.
 At this point, they may realize that their idea is not viable.